 11th Ukraine Breakfast Debate: “Civil Service Reform in Ukraine: How to Change the Rules of the Game?”

-These questions among others were addressed during our eleventh Ukraine Breakfast Debate devoted to the topic “Civil Service Reform in Ukraine: How to Change the Rules of the Game?”.
+A holistic reform of the civil service culture is one of the most important and pressing tasks that Ukraine is facing at the moment.
+A renewed and independent civil service serves as a crucial basis for a successful and sustainable overall reform process in Ukraine.
+By establishing new structures of civil services, recruitment for civil servants and transparency measures, the goal of the reform is the modernisation of governance aligning with OECD and EU principles of public administration.
+For this reason, our eleventh Ukraine Breakfast Debate was devoted to the topic “Civil Service Reform in Ukraine: How to Change the Rules of the Game?”.
 The discussion took place on Wednesday, 16 January 2019 to discuss together with our experts Dr. Violeta Moskalu, Civil Service Feedback Loop Executive Team Leader at the Professional Government Association of Ukraine (PGA) and Artem Shaipov, Head of the PGA Board, who presented the first results of the ”Civil Service Feedback Loop Initiative” (CSFLI).
-The CSFLI is a joint initiative by the PGA, the Center on Democracy, Development and the Rule of Law (CDDRL), Kyiv School of Economics and the Secretariat of the Cabinet of Ministers which aims at assessing the progress in the civil service reform process and identifying new impulses for the future of Ukraine’s civil service.
-Furthermore, an overview over the political contexts of the reform will be provided by Tetyana Kovtun, Deputy State Secretary of the Cabinet of Ministers of Ukraine and Olesia Ogryzko, Project Manager on Public Administration Reform at the Reform Delivery Office at the Cabinet of Ministers of Ukraine, who joined our debate via Skype.
+The PGA has been launched in 2014 as an alumni network, bringing together over 3,000 Western-educated Ukrainians to assist the integration of qualified young professionals into public administration.
+Their feedback loop initiative – realised jointly with the Center on Democracy, Development and the Rule of Law (CDDRL), the Kyiv School of Economics and the Secretariat of the Cabinet of Ministers – aims at assessing the progress in the civil service reform process and identifying new impulses for the future of Ukraine’s civil service.